Flying Kiwi are proud to be an official partner of the New Zealand Cycle trail project.

 Hauraki Rail Trail

-Optional drop off by the bus, you can cycle from Waihi completely off road on the Hauraki Rail Trail right through to Karangahake Gorge (a conserved park full of historical remains of gold mining as well as lush sub tropical coromandel forest).
+Optional drop off by the bus, you can cycle from Waihi completely off road on the Hauraki Rail Trail right through to Karangahake Gorge, a conserved park full of historical remains of gold mining as well as lush sub-tropical Coromandel forest.
 If you’re not sold yet, search images on google for Karangahake Gorge, it is literally paradise!
-This ride in particular will be a highlight for all.
-Take your head lamp because you’ll be riding through old tunnels, across bridges, this ride will take you completely away from the highway and in surroundings of nature and New Zealand birdlife!
-Lock your bike and try one of the recommended walks where you’ll likely see the rest of the Flying Kiwi team.
-We’ll then meet you at a pretty sweet place, perfect for a picnic and a swim!
+You’ll be following the river, crossing bridges, taking in the beautiful scenery and listening out for New Zealand bird life.
+A highlight of this ride is the 1.1km long tunnel that cuts through the gorge, don’t forget your headlamp as you brave the dark but come out on the other side into more incredible views.
+Re-join the rest of the Flying Kiwi team at a pretty sweet place, perfect for a picnic lunch.

 Alps to Ocean